No Wahala

-"No Wahala" is a song recorded by Nigerian singer-songwriter 1Da Banton, released in 2021 and re-released in 2022 as a remix featuring Kizz Daniel and Tiwa Savage by Squareball Entertainment.
-It was written by 1Da Banton and produced by Blaisebeatz.
-The song became a hit and went viral on TikTok, peaking at number 15 on the Billboard U.S. Afrobeats Songs charts.
+"No Wahala" is a song by Nigerian singer-songwriter 1da Banton.
+It was released on 2 July 2021 by Squareball Entertainment as the lead single from his debut studio album Original Vibe Machine (2021).
+Written by 1da Banton and produced by Blaisebeatz, the song blew up on TikTok, and peaked at number 15 on the Billboard U.S. Afrobeats Songs chart.
+Following the success of "No Wahala", Squareball Entertainment issued a remix to the song, featuring new verses from Kizz Daniel and Tiwa Savage, in March 2022.
+In July 2022, 1da Banton he announced the "No Wahala" European tour.

-Background and reception
+Reception and commercial performance

-1da Banton sings in Nigerian Pidgin, a mantra perfect with the element of afro pop and a slow-bopping tune.
-Premium Times included No Wahala in the best 25 Nigerian songs of 2021.
+"No Wahala" was ranked #25 on Premium Times newspaper's list of the 25 best Nigerian songs of 2021.

-In 2022, he announced the "No wahala" tour.

-Commercial performance

-The song peaks at number 15 on the Billboard U.S. Afrobeats Songs chart.
-It also charted in several Apple Music top songs charts.
+The song peaked at number 15 on the Billboard U.S. Afrobeats Songs chart.
+It also charted on several of Apple Music's Top Songs charts.
 The song also contributed to 1Da Banton's inclusion on Dataleum's List of Top 10 Nigerian Artistes on YouTube in 2022.

-On April 10 2023, it surpasses 100 million streams on Spotify, making it one of the most streamed afrobeat songs on the platform.
+On 10 April 2023, it surpassed 100 million streams on Spotify, making it one of the most streamed afrobeat songs on the platform.

-Remix

-1Da Banton released a remix with Tiwa Savage and Kizz Daniel.

 Music video

-The music video was released on July 20, 2021, and directed by Nigerian veteran cinematographer, Adasa Cookey.
+The music video was released on 20 July 2021, and directed by Nigerian veteran cinematographer, Adasa Cookey.